 A. Composition, Elections, and Tenure

-- The Executive Council of Advisors Forum consists of the following members: Chair, Chair-Elect, Immediate Past Chair, Award Committee Chair, Communications Committee Chair, CUE Representative, Enrollment Management Representative, Program Committee Chair, Secretary, Treasurer, and two Campus Writing Program Representatives.
+- The Executive Council of Advisors Forum consists of the following members: Chair, Chair-Elect, Immediate Past Chair, Award Committee Chair, Communications Committee Chair, CUE Representative, Enrollment Management Representative, Program Committee Chair, Secretary, Treasurer, and Campus Writing Program Representative.

 - Officers must be regular members of Advisors Forum.

 - All officers, except for the Chair, the Immediate Past Chair, the CUE Representative, the Campus Writing Program Representative and the Enrollment Management Representative, will be elected during the winter/spring semester through email or mail ballots.
 Nominations will be collected and nominees will be notified.
 Once nominees have stated their intentions, the ballot will be developed and distributed.
 Lastly, the votes will be tallied by the Chair-Elect.
 Once the process has been completed, the Chair-Elect/current Executive Committee will notify members of the newly elected Executive Committee.
 Forms of notification could include, but are not limited to, email, mail or announcement at a winter/spring meeting.
 If the Chair-Elect is unable to attend to these duties for any reason, the Executive Committee will appoint another Executive Committee member to this responsibility.
 The CUE representative, Campus Writing Program Representative, Treasurer and Enrollment Management Representative will be elected every other winter/spring semester.
-The Campus Writing Program Representatives will be elected alternating years.
-The Chair Elect will be Chair. (revised 4/10/03)
+The Chair-Elect will be Chair.

 - All terms except CUE Representative, Campus Writing Program Representative and Treasurer will begin in August and last one year.
 The CUE Representative, Campus Writing Program Representative and Treasurer will serve two-year terms beginning in August.

 - Officers, except the CUE Representative, can serve up to three consecutive terms in any one capacity.
 The CUE Representative can serve two consecutive terms.